PizzaDAO/pizza-oven-py/README.md

 ## 🍕 Pizza Shud B free

 This repository makes pizzas.
-More specifically, it accepts json input, transforms it and then passes it into the rendering pieline for some 🤌 fresh apizza pie
+More specifically, it accepts json input, transforms it and then passes it into the rendering pieline for some 🤌 fresh apizza pie.
+A Chainlink oracle is also included that can fire off requests to bake a pizza.

 ## 💻 Requirements